enoosoft/moon_phase/README.md

 ## Getting Started

-Just add the `MoonWidget` and put in all the `DateTime` you want.
+Just add the `MoonWidget` and put in every single `DateTime`s you want.
 Then, draw the phase of the moon.

 ```dart
         MoonWidget(